keyboardio/Chrysalis/product-status.md

 # Keyboardio Chrysalis

-This is Chrysalis, the graphical configuration tool for Keyboardio's Model 100, Atreus, and Model 01 keyboards.
+This is Chrysalis, the graphical configuration tool for Keyboardio's Preonic, Model 100, Atreus, and Model 01 keyboards.

 ## Features